htcondor/htcondor/docs/admin-manual/policy-configuration.rst

 ''''''''''''''''''''''''

-The most important expression to the *condor\_startd* is the ``START`` :index:` <single: START>` expression.
+The most important expression to the *condor\_startd* is the ``START`` :index:`START<single: START>` expression.
 This expression describes the conditions that must be met for a machine or slot to run a job.
 This expression can reference attributes in the machine’s ClassAd (such as ``KeyboardIdle`` and ``LoadAvg``) and attributes in a job ClassAd (such